Padma Raghavan, Ph.D., M.S.

-Senior Research Projects Manager
+Senior Director, Research Special Projects and Communications

 Before joining the Office of the Vice Provost for Research in 2018, Hirtle managed the Evaluation & Assessment team in the Office of Undergraduate Medical Education at Vanderbilt University School of Medicine.
 Hirtle is a triple Vanderbilt graduate with a bachelor’s in English and psychology, a master’s in psychology, and a doctorate in psychology.
 Her graduate research centered on cognitive and motor development in infancy, particularly the development of tool use in late infancy and early childhood.
-She has acted as a consultant and educator with a number of Vanderbilt organizations including the Writing Studio and Center for Teaching, and has been supporting faculty, teaching and coaching students of all levels, managing large-scale research and administrative projects, and gathering and analyzing datasets of all sizes at Vanderbilt for the past 10 years.
+She has acted as a consultant and educator with a number of Vanderbilt organizations including the Writing Studio and Center for Teaching, and has been supporting faculty, teaching and coaching students of all levels, managing large-scale research and administrative projects, and gathering and analyzing datasets of all sizes at Vanderbilt for over a decade.

 Jane Hirtle can be contacted via email at firstname.lastname@example.org or by phone at (615)343-1343.
 If you are interested in pursuing research collaborations with ORNL, please email VU-ORNL-Collaborations@vanderbilt.edu.